mhewedy/condition-engine/README.md

 # condition-engine

-Engine uses groovy language to exeucte the conditions.
+Engine uses groovy language to execute the conditions.

 * The groovy script will have all spring beans already injected.
 * user can pass as many variables as he wants.